MSA1991/pc-store-api/README.md

    Parameters:
    :products - The product category.
    :id - The ID of the specific product within the category.
-   Delay: Responds after a delay of 2000 milliseconds (2 seconds).
    Error Handling: If the specified product is not found, a 404 error with an appropriate message is returned.

 ### Configuration